What Does It Mean to Be Human?

 As machines take over more of our tasks, what will be left for human beings to do?

-This might seem an unusual question with which to introduce a leaflet about a church service, yet from ancient times, humanity has sensed a connection to the divine—a cycle of life in which earthly experiences can enrich the spiritual world, like a pleasing fragrance to the Lord.
-Bringing offerings and sending prayers are amongst the most ancient of human activities, which could never be replaced by machines.
+This may seem an unusual way to begin a leaflet about a church service, yet from ancient times humanity has sensed its connection with the divine – a rhythm of life in which earthly experience can enrich the spiritual world, like a ‘pleasing fragrance before the Lord’.
+Bringing offerings and sending prayers are among the most ancient of human activities, which no machine could ever replace.

-Seeking Christ is a deeply personal journey, yet it can be strengthening to walk alongside others.
-The Communion Service, celebrated with bread and wine since Christ’s time, unites individual paths in a shared act of devotion.
-In The Christian Community, this celebration is called The Act of Consecration of Man.
+Seeking Christ is a deeply personal journey, yet it can be strengthening to walk that path alongside others.
+The Communion service, celebrated with consecrated bread and wine since Christ’s time, unites individual paths in a shared act of devotion.
+In The Christian Community, this celebration is called the Act of Consecration of Man.

-Why Consecration of the Human Being Instead of Divine Service?
+Why ‘Act of Consecration of Man’ Instead of Divine Service?

-Since ancient times, people have gathered before altars to serve the gods, often with a mixture of reverence and fear.
+From earliest times, people have gathered before altars to serve the gods – often with a mixture of reverence and fear.

-With Christ, the divine became human—not as an ordinary person, but as the Son of God, leading us back to our spiritual origins and to our true human nature.
+With Christ, the divine became human – not as an ordinary person, but as the Son of God, leading us back to our spiritual origins and to our true humanity.

-At the altar in The Christian Community, we do not come in fear, but with the longing to awaken the divine within us.
-To consecrate the human being is to serve the divine—not through submission, but by intensifying Christ’s presence and deepening our own humanity.
+In The Christian Community, we do not approach the altar in fear, but with a longing to awaken the divine within us.
+To consecrate the human being is to serve the divine – not through submission, but by intensifying Christ’s presence and deepening our own humanity.

 The Sign of the Cross

-Throughout the service, the community makes the sign of the cross—on the forehead, chin, and heart.
-The priest makes a larger cross, enclosed in a circle.
+Throughout the service, the congregation makes the sign of the cross – on the forehead, chin, and heart.
+The priest makes a larger cross, enclosed within a circle.

-The cross symbolizes how heavenly forces (the vertical) unite with earthly existence (the horizontal).
-The priest’s gesture gathers these prayers, directing them toward the divine.
+The cross symbolises how heavenly forces (the vertical) unite with earthly existence (the horizontal).
+The priest’s gesture gathers these prayers and directs them towards the divine.
+The priest’s cross forms the image of a sun-cross, expressing how Christ brought the earth and the sun into a new relationship.

 Listening to the Gospel

-The first step in the Act of Consecration of Man is the reading of the Gospel.
-Each week, the priest and the community bring to life Christ’s words and deeds—his teachings, his healing, his power to reconcile and transform.
+The first main step in the Act of Consecration of Man is the reading of the Gospel.
+Each week, priest and congregation bring Christ’s words and deeds to life – his teaching, his healing, his power to reconcile and transform.

 What Is the Offering?

-To offer something means to relinquish it.
-In the service today, we do not offer material things, but the highest forces of our souls: pure thought, heartfelt love, and devoted participation.
+To offer something is to relinquish it.
+In the service today, we no longer bring material gifts, but the highest forces of the soul: clear thought, heartfelt love, and devoted participation.

 The Transformation of Matter

-The third step is transubstantiation.
-Christ changes the bread and wine (in The Christian Community, unfermented grape juice) into His body and blood.
+The third step is the Transubstantiation.
+The bread and wine (in The Christian Community, unfermented grape juice) are lifted up, and we pray that they may become Christ’s body and blood.

 How can this be understood?

-If taken in a literal sense, it might seem disturbing.
-If we see it as nothing more than a symbol, it would lose meaning.
-We know from our own experience: our earthly identity is bound up with our bodies, to which we are existentially connected.
-For Christ to become present in the bread and wine means that his identification with the earth is complete.
+We know from experience that our earthly identity is inseparable from our body.
+For Christ to become present in bread and wine means that his identification with the earth is complete.

 The Lord’s Prayer

-As in every Christian service, the Lord’s Prayer is central.
-The priest prays it aloud, and the community joins inwardly.
-It marks the completion of the transubstantiation.
+As in every Christian service, the Lord’s Prayer stands at the centre.
+It is prayed after the Transubstantiation and gathers the congregation together before Communion.
+The priest prays it aloud, while the community joins inwardly.

 Communion and Membership

-Additionally, each person may come forward to receive the transformed substances individually.
-The priest touches the cheek in blessing and speaks Christ’s words of peace.
+Each person may also come forward to receive the bread and the wine individually.
+The priest touches the cheek with a blessing and speaks Christ’s words of peace.

 Further Reading